JaqiKal/wellness-therapy/TESTING.md

 * Unused code.

-`One with score 76 on performance is the page with all the image problems.
+`In Services page performance score is 76, this is the page with the image isues.
 This impacts all the other performace rates on the other pages.`

-* Image elements do not have explicit width and height.

 * Video: some third-party embeds can be lazy loaded.
 Consider replacing them with a facade until they are required.

 * LCP is to hig (or slow), LCP measures when the largest content element in the viewport is rendered to the screen.

-* Form elements do not have associated labels cause accessibility issues.
+* Form elements do not have associated labels cause accessibility issues, it is tha same code snippet as already shown.

 ![404.htm](/documentation/doc-image/lighthouse-404.png)
 ![contact.html](/documentation/doc-image/lighthouse-contact.png)